-In accordance with the transparency and disclosure requirements imposed by Regulation no. 575/2013 of the European Parliament and of the Council on prudential requirements for credit institutions and investment firms, as subsequently amended, Credit Europe Bank (Romania) SA assures stakeholders that the Bank has a risks management system that achieves prompt risks identification to minimize risks exposure.
-The bank constantly improves this system and adaptes it to current market developments.
+In accordance with the transparency and disclosure requirements imposed by the Regulation (EU) no. 575/2013 of the European Parliament and of the Council on prudential requirements for credit institutions and amending Regulation (EU) no.648/2012, as subsequently amended, Credit Europe Bank (Romania) S.A. assures stakeholders that the Bank has a risks management system that achieves prompt risks identification to minimize risks exposure.
+The Bank constantly improves this system and adaptes it to current market developments.
 The risks management systems implemented by the Bank are adequate in terms of its profile and strategy.

-Risks management in Credit Europe Bank (Romania) SA is considered an essential condition for achieving long-term objectives.
-The main purpose of risks management is to maintain the stability of the bank and to respect the risk appetite established by the Board of Administrators.
-This includes minimizing material losses and events that could significantly affect the bank's reputation.
+Risks management in Credit Europe Bank (Romania) S.A. is considered an essential condition for achieving long-term objectives.
+The main purpose of risks management is to maintain the stability of the Bank and to respect the risk appetite established by the Board of Administrators.
+This includes minimizing material losses and events that could significantly affect the Bank's reputation.
 In addition, the objective of risks management is to support the achievement of business objectives, with a continuous activity of modernization of the risks management infrastructure.